sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 Sept 10 DnD Session.md

 ### Third Room
 80 ft gap
 very deep swimming pool
-We all go down the tunnel
+We all go down the tunnel that curves to left and then the right